Weddings

 Unique skill-range and Willingness to Go Above and Beyond

-Growing up my photos were a lot of landscapes and mundane pleasures that crossed my path, but when I moved to NYC 8-years ago I became so much more entrenched in the human experience.
+Growing up my photography subjects were a lot of landscapes and mundane pleasures that crossed my path, but when I moved to NYC 8-years ago I became so much more atune to witnessing the human experience.
 In such a culturally vibrant place, no matter where you look everyone is such a unqiue and enthralling character and in a setting like the City there no end to visual play of person, space, and light.
-I captured the world around me so as to cling to the art that was my lived experience.
-Glimpses of emotion or a spontaneous Street Photography composition were my favorite to witness.
-I began to feel self conscious and guilty about it though; that I was invasive and disrespectful of my unsuspecting subjects for not having the permission before sneaking a shot, and I began to hold back.
+I captured the world around me so as to cling to the art that was my fleeting lived experience.
+Glimpses of emotion or a spontaneous ‘Street Photography’ composition were my favorite to witness.
+However, with time began to feel self conscious and guilty about this personal habbit; that I was invasive and disrespectful of my unsuspecting subjects for not having the permission before sneaking a shot, and I began to hold back.
 I self-condemned and felt unwelcome to my own craft.
 You can imagine the revelation I felt when I was randomly asked to photograph my first wedding, and then a few elopements, another wedding….
 To discover a career to not only have permission from couples to take photos of such special moments, but be sought out to document an emotional high of their lives.
 It’s an honor and a joy and I feel so lucky to have fallen into such a role.
 My transition from long-time photography hobbyist and passionate street photographer to pro wedding photographer was a bit of an accident.
 But the wedding world caught me in its current and I’m riding the waves.

-And lastly, I have a background working weddings in other capacities, from being employed at an all inclusive wedding venue in Brooklyn, NY, where I performed event coordination and set up, bridal attending, catering, bar tending, and clean up.
+And lastly, I have a background working weddings in other capacities, from being employed at an all inclusive wedding venue in Brooklyn, NY, where I performed event coordination and set up, bridal attending, catering, bartending, and clean up.
 I’ve even decorated a few cakes (with pleasure!)
 It’s easy for me to navigate the day and collaborate with coordinators because I can anticipate their duties.
 I am always chipping in because it’s second nature to me and I feel weird not helping, while of course always prioritizing my role of documentation.
 My philosophy is the better the day flows the better the photos will be.